Dilliraj-S/laravel-posts-assessment/README.md

 Delete their own posts

-Each post contains:

-Title

-Description

-Created timestamp

-Users cannot edit or delete posts created by other users.

-Authorization & Validation

-Server-side input validation is enforced using Laravel’s request validation

-Authorization is handled using Laravel Policies to ensure users can only modify their own posts
+Authorization enforced using Laravel Policies

+Server-side validation for all form inputs

+Clean MVC structure using Eloquent models

+MySQL database with migrations

+Simple, custom CSS for basic usability (no UI frameworks)

 Tech Stack

 Laravel (latest stable version)

-PHP
+PHP 8+

 MySQL

-Blade templates
+Blade Templates

-Laravel Breeze for authentication
+Laravel Breeze (authentication scaffolding)

 Git for version control

-Project Structure

-MVC architecture following Laravel best practices

-Database schema managed using migrations

-Business logic kept inside controllers and policies

-Eloquent models used for database interaction

 Setup Instructions
-Prerequisites

-PHP (8.x recommended)

-Composer

-MySQL

-Node.js & npm

-Installation Steps
+Follow these steps to run the project locally:

-Clone the repository:
+1. Clone the repository
    git clone <repository-url>
-cd <project-folder>
+   cd laravel-posts-assessment

-Install PHP dependencies:
+2. Install dependencies
    composer install

-Install frontend dependencies:

-npm install
-npm run build
+3. Environment setup

-Create a MySQL database:
+Create a .env file from the example:

-CREATE DATABASE laravel_posts_assessment;

-Configure environment variables:

 cp .env.example .env

-Update the .env file with your MySQL credentials:
+Update the database configuration in .env:

 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1
 DB_PORT=3306
 DB_DATABASE=laravel_posts_assessment
-DB_USERNAME=your_username
-DB_PASSWORD=your_password
+DB_USERNAME=your_mysql_username
+DB_PASSWORD=your_mysql_password

+Create the database manually in MySQL before running migrations.

-Generate application key:
+4. Generate application key
    php artisan key:generate

-Run migrations:
+5. Run migrations
    php artisan migrate

-Start the development server:
+6. Serve the application
    php artisan serve

 The application will be available at:

 http://127.0.0.1:8000

+Application Flow

+Unauthenticated users are redirected to the login page

+After login or registration, users are redirected to /posts

+/posts displays the list of posts

+Only the post owner can edit or delete their posts

+Authorization is enforced at both controller and policy levels

+Authorization & Validation

+Authorization is implemented using a dedicated PostPolicy

+Edit and delete actions are restricted to the post owner

+Input validation is handled server-side using Laravel’s validation features

+CSRF protection is enabled by default

+UI & Styling

+UI is intentionally simple and lightweight

+Custom CSS is used instead of Tailwind or other UI frameworks

+Focus is on clarity and usability rather than visual design

 Assumptions Made

-Laravel Breeze was used for authentication for simplicity and reliability
+Laravel Breeze is acceptable for authentication scaffolding

+UI design is not the primary evaluation criterion

-MySQL was chosen to reflect a real-world production setup
+MySQL is preferred over SQLite for a more production-like setup

-UI styling was intentionally kept minimal, as UI/UX was not a focus of the assessment

-Areas for Improvement
+Possible Improvements

-With more time, the following enhancements could be added:
+Given more time, the following enhancements could be added:

 Pagination for posts listing

 Feature and unit tests

-Improved UI/UX styling

-API version of the posts module

-Role-based permissions (if required)
+Flash success/error notifications

+Better UI styling and responsiveness

+API-based implementation for posts

 Git Practices

-Incremental commits with meaningful commit messages
+Incremental commits with meaningful messages

-.env, vendor/, and node_modules/ are excluded using .gitignore
+No sensitive files committed (.env, vendor, node_modules)

-Commit history reflects logical development stages
+Clear commit history aligned with feature development

 Final Notes

-This project focuses on demonstrating:

-Strong Laravel fundamentals

-Clean and maintainable code

-Proper validation and authorization

-Thoughtful project structure and documentation

-Thank you for reviewing this assessment.

-Author

-S Dilliraj
+This project focuses on demonstrating clean Laravel fundamentals, proper authorization, validation, and maintainable code structure rather than UI complexity or additional features.